OADA/oada-api-spec/README.md

 ## Current Version
 The current version of the OADA API specification is intended to be a draft revision to seek input and feedback from the larger precision ag community.

 The draft specification has been defined in the RESTful API Modeling Language ([RAML](http://raml.org/)).
-The API specification in its entirety can be found here: [oada-api.raml](oada-api.raml)
+The draft API specification in its entirety can be found here: [oada-api.raml](oada-api.raml)

 ## Wrappers and example code
 TODO: Add reference implementation